redis/redis-doc/commands/lpos.md

-The command returns the index of matching elements inside a Redis list.
+The command returns the index of matching elements inside a [Redis list](/docs/data-types/lists) stored at _key_.
-By default, when no options are given, it will scan the list from head to tail, looking for the first match of _element_.
+By default, when no options are given, it will scan the list from head to tail, looking for the first match of the _element_.
 If the _element_ is found, its index (the zero-based position in the list) is returned.
 Otherwise, if no match is found, `nil` is returned.